 The Cook – A Reverse Sear

 I smoked the steaks for about an hour at a low temperature, about 150ºF.
-If I don’t have time to fire up my electric smoker (a Smokin It, see on Amazon), then I’ll put the steaks in the toaster over for about 1-2 hours at 175ºF.
+If I don’t have time to fire up my electric smoker (a Smokin It from Amazon), then I’ll put the steaks in the toaster oven for about 1-2 hours at 175ºF.

 It sounds crazy at first, but it allows the fat in the steak to start rendering and the enzymes in the meat start tenderizing the meat.
 I let the internal temperature of the meat get to about 120ºF.

-At 120ºF, I’ll pulled the meat and let it rest and cool while I lit the coals on the grill.
-I filled up my Weber chimney, put some newspaper with some cooking spray on it, and lit the coals.
+At 120ºF, I’ll pull the meat and let it rest and cool while I lit the coals on the grill.
+I filled up my Weber chimney (Amazon), put some newspaper with some cooking spray on it, and lit the coals.

-I also used several chunks of hardwood, Apple Wood Chunks, in this case.
+I also used several chunks of hardwood, Apple Wood Chunks from Amazon, in this case.
 Hardwood burns hotter than standard Kingsford briquets and I was all out of lump charcoal, which gets wicked hot.

 Be careful doing this balancing act with fire!
 Make sure everything is level and well balanced.
 The grate is heavy and it’s resting on the top of the molten hot of the chimney.
 So exercise great caution.

 Don’t have time to light the grill?
 Use a grill pan.

 I was so excited that I forgot to take pictures of the finished result.
 It happens often but I figured I’d post this anyway.
 The verdict is that the Prime was indeed better on this day.
 It’s clear from the before images that the Prime was fattier by a long shot and the marbling was intense.
 It was really juicy!